 Traditional Weightlifting Exercises

-Doing weighted lunges, squats, and also deadlifts will help build those muscles you use in roundhouse kicks.
+For strength training, doing weighted lunges, squats, and also deadlifts will help build those muscles you use in roundhouse kicks.
 Consider doing 50% your maximum so not to hurt yourself and work the muscles.

 Sprinting is an explosive movement that uses most of the same muscles you use in roundhouse kicks.
 Doing something like 5-10 30 yard sprints with a minute break in between for example.